dvincentwest/radie/README.md

     -   StructuredDataFrame - base class, just a pandas DataFrame with some restrictions, metadata and templates for more specific sub-classes
+    -   Common text file format - This is just a csv file where the metadata attached to the .metadata property is converted to a json object and stored in a commented block at the top.
     -   CSV importer that under some structure assumptions attempts to:
         -   automatically determine delimiter
         -   automatically find the csv data-block